TheRebellious/Project-X/README.md

 Oh yeah this game will support multiplayer over TCP/IP in the future, or for normal people, you can stick your pc in a switch, connect other pc's and play together.

 ### HOW TO INSTALL:
-1. check if you have python 3.9 installed if yes, proceed to step 5. if no, go to step 2.
+1. check if you have python 3.9 installed.
+If yes, proceed to step 5.
+If no, go to step 2.
 2. download the installer from the latest version.
 3. execute the installer once it's downloaded.
 4. open a command prompt and type `python --version` in it, smack that enter button.